 Now it’s worthwhile saying the job adverts like to leverage benefits as a workplace perk, almost like a candidate magnet.

-However, it’s worth remembering that some roles (such as medical sales) could attach benefits to figures, KPIs or revenue made (commission based work).
-So make sure you always ask how the benefits package is structured, how it works for new staff, and then make sure the benefits structure works for you!
+However, it’s worth remembering that some roles (such as medical sales) could attach benefits to figures, KPIs, or revenue made (commission-based work).
+So, make sure you always ask how the benefits package is structured, how it works for new staff, and then make sure the benefits structure works for you!

-An important question to ask any employer, especially at the interview stage, is “why did the last person leave this role?” or “what is the average tenure of team members at your company?”.
+An important question to ask any employer, especially at the interview stage, is “Why did the last person leave this role?” or “What is the average tenure of team members at your company?”

-To find out more about Neurodiagnostic careers, or if you need resume help when applying for medical roles, simply get in touch with our complimentary Career Coaches:
+To find out more about Neurodiagnostic careers, or if you need resume help when applying for medical roles, get in touch with our complimentary Career Coaches:

 References: